berops/culture/Golang.md

 Do make an effort to provide package, or at least top-level function godoc comments.

 **Not using std Go lib functions**
-Do not write your own implementation of commonly used functionality if you don't have to, e.g. for string trimming use strings.Trim(test, " ") (or the related TrimLeft, TrimRight).
+Do not write your own implementation of commonly used functionality if you don't have to, e.g. for string trimming use strings.Trim(test, " ") or the related TrimLeft, TrimRight functions.
 Instead of using + for PATH/filename concatenation, use filepath.Join from the standard "path/filepath" mod.

 This avoids bugs, reduces code length/duplication etc.